 LEARN TO SCUBA DIVE

-If you are bored of snorkelling and want to see the real underwater life then learn to scuba dive in Thailand.
-I was scared to dive at the beginning but but after some time, it was one of the most unique experiences in Thailand I had.
+If you are bored with snorkeling and want to see the real underwater life then learn to scuba dive in Thailand.
+I was scared to dive at the beginning but after some time, it was one of the most unique experiences in Thailand I had.

-I did my open water on Ko Tao and I loved it, although it can get a bit crowded under water with all the schools.
-There are many good schools to chose from but we can truly recommend Scuba Shack.
+I did my open water on Ko Tao and I loved it, although it can get a bit crowded underwater with all the schools.
+There are many good schools to choose from but we can truly recommend Scuba Shack.
 They have great instructors and new equipment for a fair price.
 If you like to try another awesome diving location, head to the Similian Islands, they are on our bucket list and we heard a lot of great things about them.

 KOH TAO IS A DIVING MECA

 Ko Tao is one of the most famous islands in Southeast Asia to get any kind of diving certificate.
 Along with the Perhentian Islands in Malaysia, Ko Tao diving schools are one of the cheapest places to get your Open Water (or other) certificate.
 Both PADI and SSI are present.